-For instance, can you build a sportier version without modifying the vehicle of your dreams into a sport build?
+For instance, can you build a sportier version without modifying the vehicle of your dreams into a sports build?

 There’s a good chance you can, and you might even find one like that so search!

-So your takeaway for this car buying tips for women: shop a few places to get a real answer!
+So your takeaway for this car buying tip for women: shop a few places to get a real answer!

 Then go back to the dealer you liked the most and address what you know, and ask for a transparent answer with that INFO on the table.

-If you have a man with you, does the salesperson start talking engine, horsepower, and torque?
+Did the car sales concierge start talking about engine, horsepower, and torque?

-What about this: Do they show the guys how to use the features down to the side view mirrors or do they put them in and let the drive?
+What about this: Did the sales concierge show the guys how to use the features down to the side view mirrors or do they put them in and let the drive?

-I’ll bet they show them nothing more than the FOB and start button and then let them go!
+I’ll bet they show them nothing more than the FOB and start button, describe the torque and engine then let them drive!